Back to Back Issues Page

 Researchers from Arizona State University's centre for environmental health engineering have examined these organs from cadavers; disturbingly they have found particles of plastic in every single one of them.

 Their concerns cover three major issues.
 Firstly the plastic itself is a foreign chemical to the body; an immune reaction is likely.
-Finding particles deposited deep in our organs is a great worry.
+Finding particles deposited deep in our organs including the brain is a great worry.

 Secondly other toxic chemicals are often attached to the plastic and will create their own concerns.

-And thirdly Dr Rolf Halden points out that microscopic plastic particles act as an irritant in the same way that asbestos does, leading to inflammation and then malignant tumours.
+And thirdly Dr Rolf Halden points out that microscopic plastic particles act as irritants in the same way that asbestos does, leading to inflammation and then malignant tumours.

 A credit card weighs about 5 grams

-Dianna Cohen from the Plastic Pollution Coalition points out that research shows that the average person consumes about 5g of plastic every single week, much of it from the water we drink.
+Dianna Cohen from the Plastic Pollution Coalition points out that research shows that the average person consumes about 5g every single week, much of it from the water we drink.

 That is the weight and size of a credit card; every week.